ericthebell/ericthebell.github.io/about.md

 **Presence**.
 Distributed by default, on-site by intention.
 Let's meet up in-person 2-4x year for project intensives.

-### WORK MINDSET
+### Work mindset
 **Process nerd**.
 There are so many ways to get things done, let's figure out the project mindsets that work best for us.

 **Librarian**.
 Many coworkers have told me I'm the most organized person they know.
 I habitually take notes and synthesize takeaways and follow-up tasks.

 **Information Architect**.
 My mental model is not yours.
-Let's find the right balance of structure and flexibility to maximize everyone's mental modal for where things should go.
+Let's find the right balance of structure and flexibility to maximize everyone's mental model for where things should go.

 <hr>